 Necessity – Urgent and Important

-These tasks are critical and need to be addressed because they carry both urgency and importance to you and your organization.
+These tasks are critical because they carry both urgency and importance to you and your organization.
 They include real crises (critical system failures), deadline driven activities (project deliverables), pressing problems (client issues), last minute preparations (a short-notice key account presentation), or other “true” emergencies in the business.

-Because these tasks should be at the top of your to-do list it is extremely critical that you assess them carefully before they make it into this bucket.
+These tasks should be at the top of your to-do list but it is critical that you assess them carefully before they make it into this bucket.
 Consider questions like:

-- Is this system or process failure really critical to the business or could we work around it in the short term?
+- Is this system failure really critical to the business or could we work around it in the short term?

 - Is this task on the critical path or is there actually some ability to extend the timelines?